SuperKLA/Frankenstein-Design/README.md

 }
 ```

 ## Models / Domain
 Models fulfill entities and connect them with each other.
 Only this layer knows what your project/game is doing.
 *This is a very simplified example.*

 ### Benefits
 * Everything that makes up a model is determined by its entities, so you can see directly what the model does.
 It can get more capability at any time without hurting others.
-* Interface Accessors make it easier to read data flow
+* Interface Accessors make it easier to read data flow.
 * A model can include any entity, it just needs to make sure its conditions/implementation is correct, then it gets this function.
 Yes, a Super Object that has all function is conceivable.
 * Async and await are included, so asynchronous loading is much easier.
 See Unity.Addressables